FAForever/fa/README.md

 Changelog
 ---------

-Here is the complete [changelog](changelog.md).
+THere is the complete [changelog](changelog.md).
 There is an [alternative changelog](http://patchnotes.faforever.com/) for balance patches in a user-friendly format.

 Contributing
 ------------

 There are instructions [in English](setup/setup-english.md) and [in Russian](setup/setup-russian.md) to help you set up a development environment.
 It is important that you discuss your contributions beforehand.
 You can do this by making a comment on an existing issue or, if it doesn't exist yet, by opening a new issue.
 Not all pull requests are merged by default.
 It is important that the changes align with the vision of the project.

-Before contributing, make yourself aware of the [contribution guidelines](CONTRIBUTING.md), the [annotation guidelines](CONTRIBUTING.md) and the [translation guidelines](loc/guidelines.md).
+Before contributing, make yourself aware of the [contribution guidelines](contributing.md), the [annotation guidelines](annotation.md) and the [translation guidelines](loc/guidelines.md).

 About this repository
 ---------------------